senchalabs/docs-i18n/guides/layouts/README.md

 ## Pack and Align (HBox)

-Pack and Align control how your child elements are aligned in your layout.
+The Pack and Align feature controls how child elements are aligned in a layout.
 'Pack' refers to the axis of your current layout, while 'Align' is the opposite.
-So in an HBox layout, Pack refers to the horizontal axis, and Align the vertical axis.
-The example below illustrates the difference.
+For example, in an HBox layout, Pack refers to the horizontal axis, and Align to the vertical axis.
+The following example illustrates the difference:

     @example miniphone preview
     var container = Ext.create('Ext.Container', {